 Same story with a 2017 Jeep Cherokee

-So far my 2017 Jeep Cherokee has stalled 6 times, all within a few blocks of startup.
-My regular and trusted mechanic thought it was bad gas, and did a fuel system clean that cost $284.00.
-Fuel system clean did not fix the problem.
+So far my 2017 Jeep Cherokee has stalled 6 times, all within a few blocks of the startup.
+My regular and trusted mechanic thought it was bad gas, and did a fuel system cleaner that cost $284.00.
+The fuel system clean did not fix the problem.
 I called my local Jeep dealership, and they recognized the problem while I was on the phone, and insisted I come in for an oil change ASAP.
 They changed the oil, $49.99 about 800 miles before an oil change was due, and I’ve not had the problem since.
 I was instructed to come back to the dealership in 2000- miles for them to check the oil.